ncatlab/nlab-content/pages/231.md

 $$\otimes : M \times M \to M$$

 This functor, which we can think of as a kind of 'multiplication', makes $M$ into a [[vertical categorification|vertically categorified]] version of a [[monoid]].
 This explains the term 'monoidal category'.

+A monoidal category can also be considered a one-object [[bicategory]].
+See there for more details.

 ## Definition